artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 Provide all the necessary information and **remember to put your SSID and password in double quotes**.
 Save the file, and **make sure you eject the microSD card safely** instead of just pulling it out.

-At the end of the day, even if you mess this up you can still SSH into your Raspberry Pi via Ethernet cable or hook it up to a screen and keyboard and enable your WiFi without the hassle.
+At the end of the day, even if you mess this up, you can still SSH into your Raspberry Pi via Ethernet cable or hook it up to a screen and keyboard and enable your WiFi without the hassle.

 ### 2. Connecting to your Raspberry Pi via SSH and updating your system